Lone Star Preview Registration

 All Day: $30ea

 More information will be included in your director packet which will be e-mailed to you early in October.

 Director Badges/Field Passes: Passes for competing bands may be picked up at Director Check-In when your band arrives at the site.
 Each band will receive six (6) Director badges and twenty-five (25) field passes, regardless of band size.
 These numbers are to be listed on the Entry Form and will be verified at the competition.
 Additional passes may be purchased as regular gate admission tickets.
 These passes will be valid for both prelims and finals competition.

 Copyright: Any applicable copyright laws for the performance and/or arranging of music for each band's performance are the sole responsibility of each participating unit.

-Warm Up: Your prelim warm-up times will be included in your final packet which will be mailed in early October.
+Warm Up: Your prelim warm-up times will be included in your final packet which will be emailed in early October.
 A front ensemble warm-up area will be provided near the stadium.
 Bands may not practice or warm up within earshot or visual vicinity of the stadium.
 A physical warm-up area will be provided prior to your scheduled musical warm-up time.
 Use of the physical warm-up site is optional, but if your band chooses to warm up, it must be in the designated area.
 Report time to the stadium will be 10 minutes prior to your scheduled performance time.